Formula Hybrid: 2008 Competition

 The second annual competition was conducted on the same competition pattern as in the 2007 competition (see above).
-The difference to be noted was the fact that the autocross in the 2007 competition was conducted in the parking lot of the racetrack.
+The difference to be noted was that the autocross in the 2007 competition was conducted in the parking lot of the racetrack.
 In 2008, the autocross event was conducted on the oval part of the NASCAR track on Turn 4.
 In 2008, there were a higher number of teams from across the United States.
 McGill University finished with the fastest time in the autocross competition as well as the endurance race.
 Dartmouth College's car finished fastest in both the unrestricted and electric-only acceleration runs.
 Illinois Institute of Technology was the only other team which completed the 40 lap endurance race.
 Embry-Riddle Aeronautical University only managed to finish 32 laps while Drexel University managed to finish only 25 laps of the endurance race.

 In the 2008 competition, the official results were as follows: